Fcmam5/state-of-dz-swe-2024/website/docs/insights/remuneration.md

 # Remuneration

-In this section we present insights from our survey, examining salaries, variation by experience and location.
+In this section we present insights from our survey, examining salaries variation by experience and location.
 Salaries within the Algerian software engineering and IT sector operate in a dynamic and unregulated landscape.
-With the potential to range from **20 000 DZD** Algerian dinars to more than **150 000 DZD** (per month), compensation packages reflect a wide spectrum influenced by various factors such as experience, skillset, location, and employer practices.
+With the potential to range from **20 000 DZD** Algerian dinars to more than **150 000 DZD** (per month), while compensation packages differ greatly and are influenced by factors such as experience, skillset, location, and employer practices.

 :::info

-Salaries in Algerian Dinar (DZD) are written in different forms in this page.
+Salaries in Algerian Dinar (DZD) are written in different forms in this page:

 10 000 DZD = 10K DZD = 1 Million Centimes
 :::